Duke of Edinburgh Placement

 Tiggywinkles Wildlife Hospital is very happy to be supporting students on their Duke of Edinburgh’s Award.

-We offer students (over the age of 16) the opportunity to do either your Volunteering or your Skills Section in an environment where you can meet some amazing wildlife that you would never normally get the chance to see.
+We offer students (over the age of 16) the opportunity to do your Volunteering Section in an environment where you can meet some amazing wildlife that you would never normally get the chance to see.
 Tiggywinkles treats over 10,000 British wild creatures every year, so there are always over 1,000 animals of a huge variety of species being cared for in our Hospital.

-Placements are for a minimum of one half day at the weekend, for the duration of your Award requirement.
+Placements are for a minimum of one half day (9am to 1pm) at the weekend, for the duration of your Award requirement.

 In addition you may be asked to help out with:

-• Enclosure & site maintenance as required, which may involve weeding or painting
+- Enclosure & site maintenance as required, which could involve weeding or painting

-• Dress code is jeans and a plain, dark (black or navy) top, with trainers or boots.
-Wellies and waterproofs are recommended when working outside.
+- Dress code is jeans and a plain black top, with trainers or boots.
+Wellies and waterproofs are recommended when working outside (dark coloured outdoor clothing only).

 If you have a passion for working with wildlife and want some valuable hands-on experience, then fill out an application form today.